 August 9, 2012

-Total distance: 6 miles
+Total distance walked: 6 miles

-A sunny meadow sat flanked by the forest and the adjacent granite base of Mt.
-Hoffman.
 Leaving the meadow, the trail wavered up and down through a shady forest, the last shelter from the sun before the climb.
 As we emerged from the woods, our workout began.

 After lunch, we left our packs and pulled ourselves up the sloping mass of rocks.
 I thought we were doing pretty well for a couple of middle-aged women.